 Class for DOC.
-This software facilitates the design and creation of presentation graphics in the form of text, free-from drawings, animation, organizational charts, and tables.
-Learner will produce interactive documents PREREQUISITES: 103-170 - MS Windows
+This software facilitates the design and creation of presentation graphics in the form of text, free-from drawings. animation, organizational charts, and tables.
+Learner will produce interactive documents with sound and other enhancements.
+PREREQUISITES: 103-170 - MS Windows